Your cart is empty

 Personalised selection via palate profiling.

 Good Pair Days starts with a palate quiz, then sends three wines each month matched to your profile.
 Tasting cards, food pairings, and an app with badges for exploring different styles.
-Co-founded by a former World's Best Sommelier.
+Co-founded by a former credentialed sommelier.
 The producers tend to be small-batch and interesting.

 Where it falls short: The quiz-based model has the same limitation as any recommendation engine: it gives you more of what you already like.
 The personalisation narrows rather than expands.
 If you tell the quiz you prefer bold reds, you will keep receiving bold reds.
 Less challenge, less exposure to styles you might not have chosen but could learn to love.

-Best for: Drinkers who want personalised, low-intimidation picks with real expertise behind them.
+Best for: Drinkers who want personalised, low-intimidation picks with knowledge behind them.
 Not for: Anyone who wants to be challenged or systematically developed as a taster.

 HOW TO CHOOSE